 - Until a driver turns 18, they are not allowed to drive between the hours of 11 PM and 5 AM.

-- Teen drivers are only allowed to have a parent, guardian, or driving instructor with them in the car for the first six months after earning the license.
+- Teen drivers are only allowed to drive by themselves, or only have a parent, guardian, or driving instructor with them in the car for the first six months after earning the license.

 - After six months has passed, teens are then allowed to transport immediate family members, but that is it.
 It is only after being legally behind the wheel for a year that teenagers can drive with their friends.